-Beginning with the Dropbox desktop application version 3.6 (released June, 2015), Dropbox has an enterprise installer for Windows that can be run silently from another, elevated process.
+Dropbox has an enterprise installer for Windows that can be run silently from another, elevated process.
+This installer enables scaled provisioning.

-This release enables scaled provisioning.
-Dropbox Business team admins can run the installer remotely—using an existing managed-software solution or deployment mechanism—and install the Dropbox desktop application on the computers of multiple team members at once.
+Dropbox Business team admins can run the installer remotely, using an existing managed-software solution or deployment mechanism.
+Admins can then install the Dropbox desktop application on the computers of multiple team members at once.

 How do I download and run the enterprise installer?

 - If you are a Dropbox Business team admin and would like to use the enterprise installer, first download the offline installer

 - The installer file should be named “Dropbox [x.y.z] Offline Installer.exe” (where “[x.y.z]” represents the three-digit designation of the latest installer version)